-Now you need to make the icicles so they can dry over night.
+Now you need to make the icicles so they can dry overnight.
 Whip up a batch of royal icing HERE.

 Fill a pastry bag with the royal icing and a #12 decorating tip.

 After the cake is baked and stacked, measure around the cake and the length of the cake.
-Make sure the icicles will be long enough to cover the cake and even hang past the cake plate.
+Make sure the icicles are long enough to cover the cake and even hang past the cake plate.
 Lay out the parchment paper and begin piping long icicles.
 Lots and lots of icicles.
 Quickly sprinkle the icicles with sanding sugar before they dry.

-You'll also need to make your fondant trees, so that they have time to dry overnight too.
+You'll also need to make your fondant trees so that they have time to dry overnight too.

 Roll out a piece of white fondant.

-Cut with three size mini tree cutters.
+Cut with three-size mini tree cutters.
 Make as many trees as you want in your winter wonderland.

 Let the trees dry overnight and then they'll be ready for the top of the cake.